-6.0 Units.
-5 lecture, 3 lab and 0.875 TBA hrs/wk.
-Prerequisite: First Aid for Public Safety Personnel or equivalent and CPR for Health Care Providers.
+7.0 Units.
+5.5 lecture and 4.5 lab hrs/wk.
+Prerequisite: First Aid for Public Safety Personnel (FIRE 215 or KIN 215) or equivalent and CPR for Health Care Providers.
 Previous EMT-1, EMT-2, EMT-P accepted.
 Plus 4 testing hours to be arranged.

-This course provides instruction in the skills and knowledge required for the Emergency Medical Technician (EMT-1) scope of practice.
+This course provides instruction in the theory and skills required for the Emergency Medical Technician (EMT-1) scope of practice, and eligibility to sit for the National Registry of Emergency Medical Technician (NREMT) certification exam.
 Supervised clinical experience with emergency ambulance providers and hospital emergency room is included.
 A health clearance, drug screening clearance, and a criminal background clearance are required by clinical agencies.
-(CSU)

-For more information, please refer to the department website:www. marin.edu/firetech.
+(CSU) For more information, please refer to the department website:www.marin.edu/firetech.